Kemael/Multispectral-Sorting-Tool/README.md

 ## Python 🐍

 The Python variant relies on the [Python XMP Toolkit](https://python-xmp-toolkit.readthedocs.io/en/latest/).
-Because of this dependency however, the Python tool is not yet officially supported on Windows.
+This dependency does not officially support Windows at this time, the Python tool is therefore strongly discouraged for Windows systems.

 ## Recommended Variant